AndreyShternshis/prediction-and-imputation-for-microbiome/README.md

 - Dataset 1 is available on NCBI under BioProject PRJEB62678.
 In the species profile, name the first column Sample_id.

+**Requirements**

+The versions of all python modules are listed in requirements.txt

 - Dataset 2 can be found on NCBI BioProject PRJNA730851.